 Assistant Professor Przemyslaw Jeziorski studies the dynamics of mergers in media markets as well as the demand for sponsored search advertising.
 He teaches Marketing Analytics

-William Pearce is the former SVP and chief marketing officer of Del Monte and chief marketing officer for Taco Bell.
+William Pearce is the former SVP and chief marketing officer of Del Monte and Assistant Dean and Chief Marketing Officer for Berkeley Haas.
 He teaches Strategic Brand Management and currently serves as the chair of RichRelevance.

 Institute for Business Innovation

 The Institute for Business Innovation disseminates pioneering research on innovation, trains students to be inventive and entrepreneurial leaders, and facilitates innovation in both start-up and corporate domains.
 It is home to the Fisher Center for Business Analytics and the experiential Haas@Work course.

 The Haas Marketing Club is dedicated to educating, preparing, and connecting members of the Berkeley-Haas community who are pursuing careers in marketing across industries.
 It sponsors regular lunches for students, faculty, and guest speakers, helps students prepare for interviews, and organizes company visits and networking events.